Savannah-Han13/MediMoniter/README.md

-# MediMonitor, Medical Appointment Scheduler
+# Meditor, Medical Appointment Scheduler
 This project is a medical appointment dashboard designed to record medical appointments.
 The scheduler is developed using Java and includes a follow-up feature that suggests check-ups based on the type of medical appointment.

 ## Features